ni/nipanel-python/examples/sample/README.md

 ## Sample

-This is a nipanel example that displays an interactive Streamlit app and update values.
+This is a nipanel example that displays an interactive Streamlit app and updates its values.

 ### Feature